salmaa2535/fork-practice/README.md

 list

-"I want this to be a block of text"
-"that takes up three lines but on"
-"the preview it looks like one line"
+"I want this to be a block of text" that takes up three lines but on the preview it looks like one line"